n123git/yw-cond/README.md

 > Note that there is no runtime distinction between `READ_LITERAL` and `READ_HASH`.

 ## 5. CExpression Data Types
-These data types are *never directly referenced in the cond itself* but are used internally by the CExpression engine during evaluation and will therefore be mentioned here.
+These data types are *never directly referenced in the Cond itself* but are used internally by the CExpression engine during evaluation and will therefore be mentioned here.
 | ID | Type   | Description             |
 | -- | ------ | ----------------------- |
 | 0  | int8   | 8-bit signed integer    |